waynesutton/todohosted/README.md

   - Upvote and downvote reminders
   - Real-time updates across all connected clients
   - Delete reminders with hover controls
+  - Create todos directly from chat using "remind me"

 - **Admin Dashboard:**